blacktrace-protocol/blacktrace/docs/reference/CHAIN_CONNECTORS.md

 # Chain Connector Architecture

 BlackTrace is designed to support atomic swaps between any two blockchains.
-This document explains how to extend BlackTrace to support new chains beyond Zcash and Starknet.
+This document explains the current chain connectors (Zcash, Solana, Starknet) and how to extend BlackTrace to support additional chains.

 ## Overview